bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 The animation above shows the supported tool actions, highlighting mouse actions with a circle around the cursor and key strokes by showing the pressed keys.
-The supported actions include:
+The PointDrawTool can **Add**, **Move** and **Delete** point-like glyphs on plots:

+Add point
-* Add point: Tap anywhere on the plot.
+  Tap anywhere on the plot

-* Select point: Tap on an existing point.
-To select multiple hold SHIFT key while tapping.

-* Delete point: Select one or more points then press DELETE key.

-* Move point: Click and hold the mouse down point, drag it, then release the mouse to complete the action.
-To move multiple points select them and hold SHIFT key while dragging one of them.
+Move point
+  Tap and drag an existing point, the point will be dropped once you let go of the mouse button.

+Delete point
+  Tap a point to select it then press BACKSPACE key while the mouse is within the plot area.

+To **Move** or **Delete** multiple points at once:

+Move selection
+  Select point(s) with SHIFT+tap (or another selection tool) then drag anywhere on the plot.
+Selecting and then dragging a specific point will move both.

+Delete selection
+  Select point(s) with SHIFT+tap (or another selection tool) then press BACKSPACE while the mouse is within the plot area.

 .. bokeh-plot:: docs/user_guide/examples/tools_point_draw.py
     :source-position: none